"I don't know much, but I know one thing: the ordinary life isn't for me."

 "When I tell you that this is the most fun thing I've ever done in my life," he said, "I am not lying."

-He sees sports as "a life simulation": you as an individual, working with a team, facing competition, practicing habits, then seeing whether they translate under pressure.
-And when asked why coaching hits harder than philanthropy: "Donating to solve world hunger sounds big but feels small.
+He sees sports as "a life simulation": individual effort inside a team, habits tested under pressure, consequences you can't reframe away.
+When asked why coaching hits harder than philanthropy: "Donating to solve world hunger sounds big but feels small.
 Coaching 12 local high school kids sounds small, but feels very big."

 In 2016, at 28, Shaan wrote an essay about what he wanted out of life.
 Years later, he found it again and tweeted: "I'm surprised I 'had the answer' back then.
 Nothing I wanted has really changed."

 Nine countries.
 A dozen ventures.
 Three exits.
 Five hundred thousand followers.
 A complete rewiring of his emotional operating system.
 A high school basketball team that gives him Gatorade showers.
-And nothing he wanted has really changed.

 He's been carrying that line for sixteen years now.
 No framework.
 No system.
 No timer.
 Just a sentence from a stranger, held quietly while everything else kept changing.